Live: Take No Prisoners

-Live: Take No Prisoners is a 1978 live album by American musician Lou Reed, recorded during May 1978 at The Bottom Line in New York.
+Live: Take No Prisoners is a 1978 live album by American rock musician Lou Reed, recorded during May 1978 at The Bottom Line in New York.

-The album contains copious stage patter by Reed during and between songs, including a detailed story of the origin of "Walk on the Wild Side" and a rant against rock music critics, particularly Robert Christgau.
+The album contains copious, often profane or non-sequitur stage patter by Reed during and between songs, including a detailed story of the origin of "Walk on the Wild Side" and a rant against rock music critics, particularly Robert Christgau.

 Recording

 Live: Take No Prisoners was recorded during the series of albums where Reed employed the use of a binaural recording setup, using a dummy head with microphones in each ear.
 The back cover of the album notes: "Produced by Lou Reed for Sister Ray Enterprises LTD. This is a binaural sound recording."

 Bruce Springsteen, who acted as an uncredited vocalist on the studio version of the song "Street Hassle", was in the crowd during the recording of the live album.
-During the performance of "Walk on the Wild Side" featured on Take No Prisoners, Reed addresses the musician is in the crowd, saying, "Hi Bruce.
+During the performance of "Walk on the Wild Side" featured on Take No Prisoners, Reed addresses the musician's presence in the crowd, saying, "Hi Bruce.
 Springsteen is alright, by the way.
 He gets my seal of approval.
 I think he's groovy."

 Reed later said, "everybody said I never talk.
 I was in my home town of New York, so I talked...I thought of even titling it Lou Reed Talks, And Talks, And Talks... but we called it Take No Prisoners because we were doing a job, a phenomenal booking in a tiny hotel in Quebec.
 All of a sudden this drunk guy sitting alone at the front shouts, 'LOU!!
 MAN!!
 TAKE NO PRIS'NERS, LOU!!'.
 And then he took his head and smashed it as hard as he could to the drumbeat.
 And that was only halfway through!"